hapax/hapax.github.io/assets/bloch.md

 \hat{\mathbb{C}}^2 \overset{p}{\to} \mathbb{S}^4.
 $$

-Before explaining how this relates to two qubit states, let me sketch the remaining Hopf fibration.
+The remaining Hopf fibration is similar.
 We flip three quantum coins, with a total of eight outcomes, or $16$ real parameters.
 Normalization reduces this to a 15-sphere of states.